-Amitriptyline is a preventative prescription medication that can help reduce the frequency and severity of migraine headaches.
+Amitriptyline (generic Elavil®) is a preventive prescription medication that can help reduce the frequency and severity of migraine headaches.

-Amitriptyline, which is also used as an “tricyclic antidepressant” or chronic pain medication, can, at lower dosages, act as a first line of defense when it comes to your migraines.
+Amitriptyline, which is also used as an “tricyclic antidepressant” or chronic pain medication, can, at lower dosages, act as a first line of defense when it comes to your migraine.

 Amitriptyline is the “happy” filter for your brain.
-It increases serotonin and norepinephrine, two chemicals that when depleted can lead to migraines, chronic pain, and depression.
-When these chemicals are more balanced, migraines don’t get to bring your mood down.
+It increases serotonin and norepinephrine, two chemicals that when depleted can lead to migraine attacks, chronic pain, and depression.
+When these chemicals are more balanced, migraine doesn’t get to bring your mood down.

 Amitriptyline is a prescription medicine so you’ll need to talk to your doctor first.
 Get started today with a Cove doctor consultation.

 This medication is best taken right before bed as it can cause drowsiness and sedation.

 If any of the below have happened (or are currently happening) in your life, make sure to raise a red flag to your doctor: